jack5505/camundalearn/README.md

     zeebe:
       base-url: "http://localhost:26500"

-but before it make sure camunda bpm engine and zeebe client is working
+but before it make sure camunda bpm engine and zeebe client is working.

+In order to deployment to new .bpmn extension into camunda engine you might use annotation @Deployment and refer there bpmn model then spring automatically will deploy this bpm proces into camunda engine.In order to run code with that bpmn process you might call following zeebeclient api

+zeebeClient.newCreateInstanceCommand()
+                    .bpmnProcessId("Process_0d7nws1")
+                    .latestVersion()
+                    .variable(
+                            "variables",
+                            Map.of(
+                                    "name", "John",
+                                    "age", 30
+                            )
+                    )
+                    .send()
+                    .exceptionally(throwable ->
+                    {
+                        System.out.println("error " + throwable.getMessage());
+                        throw new RuntimeException(throwable);
+                    });

+full example of code into project.